Prairiefire plans to add ice rink, joining others announced for Overland Park

 Price Brothers envisions a 3,500-seat arena plus multisport complex that would include hockey and numerous other sports at its Bluhawk development southwest of U.S. Highway 69 and 159th Street.
 Like Prairiefire, Bluhawk is in Overland Park.

 The Bluhawk Sports Park would feature an ice rink, curling lanes, plus courts for basketball and volleyball and space for numerous athletic tournaments.
 It is seeking Kansas STAR Bonds to help finance the project.
 STAR Bonds are 20-year bonds that are repaid with local and state tax money generated by the projects.
-They provide up front dollars for tourism-related developments intended to draw customers from at least 100 miles away.
+They provide up-front dollars for tourism-related developments intended to draw customers from up to 100 miles away.

 Another 3,700-seat indoor hockey and sports arena is proposed for Mentum, a mixed-use redevelopment project that would fill the former site of the Great Mall of the Great Plains, at Interstate 35 and 151st Street in Olathe.
 The Utah-based Woodbury Corp. is also seeking STAR bonds to make its Mentum arena and entertainment complex a reality.